 In 2017, it was announced that another rebranding would occur; this time changing ‘NAV’ to ‘Business Central’.
 A year later, Business Central would be available both on-premise but most notably, on the cloud.
 This is a huge leap from before in what seemed an inevitable next step.
 Business Central currently is updated bi-annually, with lots of quality of life fixes, often suggested by you, the user!

-For a very well documented account of the evolution of Business Central, click here.
+I took inspiration from a very well documented account of the evolution of Business Central, so I’d recommend giving that a read.